GabrielDCelery/personal-dev-environment-quickstart/README.md

 ## Pre-requisites

-##### ZSH
+##### Zsh

 This dev environment is built around `zsh` but since that is the default shell on `mac` decided to remove it from the setup scripts to prevent accidental messup of the terminal.
-On linux distributions where for example `bash` is the default shell it is pretty much a two liner to make zsh the default shell.
+On linux distributions, where for example `bash` is the default shell it is pretty much just a two liner to make zsh the default shell.

 ```sh
 sudo apt install zsh